johnstevenson/wprs-api/README.md

 SCORING_FEMALE
 SCORING_JUNIOR
 ```

+The current CIVL website only returns 20 pilots per page, so downloading the current World ranking
+data requires more than 300 requests.
+This takes some time and is prone to timeout errors when the
+server is busy.
+This endpoint also provides a `getOverallCount` method, with the same parameters
+as `getData`, which downloads a single page and returns the number of pilots in the ranking.

 #### Example
 Gets the ranking of all UK pilots (nation id 223) in Europe for the current ranking period.